EastWoodYang/Gradle-Repo/README.md

 ## QA

-**Still need to include project paths in settings.gradle ?**
+**Still need to include project in settings.gradle ?**

-    No longer needed, repo plugin will dynamic add the given module you declared in repo.xml to the build.
+    No longer needed, plugin will dynamic add the given module you declared in repo.xml to the build.

 **How to switch to other feature branches ?**

-    You only need to change the name of the element project branch and sync, make sure to commit the code before syncing.
+    You only need to change the name of the project element branch, and then sync it.

+    Make sure to commit the code before syncing.

 ## License
 ```